rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 2. You will receive your migration plan via support ticket.
 You must read this plan carefully and respond to the ticket with the following:

     - Confirm you have read and fully understand the migration plan.
     - List a date and time you would like to schedule the migration.
+Times requested within 5 business days of an initial request will not be scheduled and an alternative date will be suggested.

     Warning: Users will not have access to email once the migration has started.

     - List all email addresses that you would like to migrate

-3. Reply to the ticket with all of the needed information or with and questions you have about the migration plan.
+3. Reply to the ticket with all of the needed information or with questions you have about the migration plan.

-4.
+4. Our Internal Migrations team will reply to you within 5 business days to confirm your scheduled migration time or suggest and alternative date.